Page cover

 2

-Don't use it on cloth surfaces
+Don't use it on fabric

 The cloth/soft surface may clog up the vents and "choke" the laptop ventilation.
 Use it on hard surfaces like wood or plastic.